Call for Proposals

 Who is eligible to apply for SPARK NS programs?

-SPARK NS accepts applications from biomedical researchers at academic or nonprofit research institutions in the US, Canada, the UK, and Europe.
-We value diversity and are committed to creating a collaborative and inclusive research environment.
+SPARK NS accepts applications for the SPARK NS Translational Research Program from principal investigators with projects focused on developing therapeutics for autism, Parkinson’s disease, and adjacent disorders at academic or nonprofit research institutions in the United States, Canada, the United Kingdom, and Europe.
+We only accept projects that include diagnostics if they are in support of a proposed therapeutic.
+We do not accept projects aimed at developing medical devices at this time.
+We value diversity and are committed to creating an inclusive research environment.
 Applicants from all backgrounds and experiences are encouraged to apply.

 Can multiple PIs from the same or different institutions apply for a SPARK NS program together?